 The Arabian Nights by Wafa Tarnowska Carole Henaff

 Lebanese author Wafa Tarnowska opens a window onto the Arab world with her magnificent translation of eight stories from A Thousand and One Nights.
 This edition is notable for combining favorites such as Aladdin and the Wonderful Lamp with less familiar tales such as The Diamond Anklet and The Speaking Bird and the Singing Tree.
 The collection also features the frame stories about Shahriyar and Shahrazade.

 Under the Persimmon Tree by Suzanne Fisher Staples

 This young adult book tells of another 9/11 Taliban story.
 A young girl’s plight after her mother and baby brother are killed from bombing raids and her father and brother kidnapped by the Taliban.
-Najmah must make a perilous journey to a refugee camp in Pakistan on her own dressed as a boy. [young adult, ages 14-adult]
+Najmah must make a perilous journey to a refugee camp in Pakistan on her own dressed as a boy. [young adult, ages 14 and up]

 Chicken With Plums by Marjane Satrapi

 This graphic novel is exceptionally illustrated but the storyline doesn’t strike a chord with all readers.
-Perhaps in our world, celebrated musicians don’t take to their death bed if they lose their ability to make music.
+Perhaps in our world, celebrated musicians don’t take to their deathbed if they lose their ability to make music.
 This is actually a true story of Satrapi’s great-uncle Nasser Ali Khan, a celebrated Iranian musician who gives up with life after discovering that his beloved and irreplaceable instrument is irreparably damaged. [young graphic novel, ages 14 and up]